-Otto Dix (1891-1969) was one of the great artists of the early 20th century, renowned for his harsh modernist, yet realistic depictions of the realities of the war and postwar German society under the Weimar Republic.
+Otto Dix (1891-1969) was one of the great artists of the early 20th century, renowned for his harsh modernist, yet realistic depictions of the First World War and postwar German society under the Weimar Republic.

 Dix volunteered for military service when war broke out in 1914.
 An enthusiastic soldier at first, he painted himself as a ferocious "Nietzschean Warrior."